St Neot Church

 The monastery was suppressed in the late 12th century, and the relics of the 9th century St Neot were taken to the village of Eynesbury in what is now Cambridgeshire.
 That village was renamed St Neot in honour of the saint.
 So now we have a pair of St Neot's, both named for 'King Alfred's saint'.

 The church itself is mostly 15th century, and is built of granite ashlar under slate roofs.
 There is a nave and chancel, south porch, north aisle, and west tower, all in Perpendicular style.
 On the north wall of the chancel is a tomb recess, traditionally thought to have held the shrine of St Neot, but equally likely to have been created to act as an Easter sepulchre.

-One of the other crosses stands 6 feet high, and may date to the 10th century.
-It is covered on 4 sides with Celtic style ornamental carving, and must be one of the best examples of a Cornish cross shaft in the county.
+One of the other crosses stands six feet high and may date to the 10th century.
+It is covered on four sides with Celtic style ornamental carving and must be one of the best examples of a Cornish cross shaft in the county.

 About St Neot Church

 Location: On a minor road 4 miles east of Bodmin